 You can deduct any cost you incur that's an ordinary and necessary expense of farming on Schedule F to reduce the profit—or increase the loss—on which you'll owe taxes.
 Some of the expenses that farmers commonly deduct cover the cost of livestock and feed, seeds, fertilizer, wages paid to employees, interest paid during the year on farm-related loans, depreciation to recover a portion of equipment costs, utilities and insurance premiums.

 Wrapping up your Schedule F

 Schedule F ultimately computes the net farming profit or loss that gets reported on the designated line of your 1040.
-If you have a profit or a loss, it gets combined with the other non-farming income reported on your return and increases your taxable income.
+If you have a profit or a loss, it gets combined with the other non-farming income reported on your return and increases or reduces your taxable income.
 When you suffer a net operating loss—meaning you paid more in expenses than you earned for all of your income sources including non-farm income—you can use it to offset future farming profit.